Russia strikes deal with Turkey on Syria's Idlib, says Putin | The China Post

 “Terrorists continue shelling the positions of Syrian government forces, trying to attack Russian military installations,” Putin said.
 “The de-escalation zone must not serve as a refuge for militants, let alone a bridgehead for new attacks.”

-Putin told reporters that he and his Russian counterpart had agreed on on “joint steps” to normalize the situation.
+Putin told reporters that he and his Turkish counterpart had agreed on “joint steps” to normalize the situation.

 “We have reached an understanding of how and what we can do together to resolve these issues,” he told reporters.